 The Recognition Certificate assures that educational programs meet the national standards for Diabetes Self-Management Education Programs.
 Programs that achieve recognition status have a staff of knowledgeable health professionals who can provide participants with comprehensive information about diabetes management.

-“This certificate is awarded for high-quality education, which is an essential component of effective diabetes treatment,” said Cindy Rudolph, RN, coordinator of diabetes and nutrition services at Mills-Peninsula.
+“This certificate is awarded for high-quality education, which is an essential component of effective treatment,” said Cindy Rudolph, RN, coordinator of diabetes and nutrition services at Mills-Peninsula.

 The Breast Program at the Mills-Peninsula Women’s Center has received a three-year breast MRI program accreditation from the American College of Radiology (ACR), reports Dorothy Goekler, Mills-Peninsula’s operations manager for imaging.